User Review

 Lasagna

-Literal meaning: from lasanum, Latin for pot, probably something like “chamber pot”
+from lasanum, Latin for pot, probably something like “chamber pot”

 Create original Lasagna casseroles by using chopped vegetables, cheeses and any kind of sauce.
 You can also assemble your casserole and freeze it for a later meal.